-Blair Hamilton Advances to Match Play at U.S. Amateur Championship
+Sophomore Blair Hamilton is the first Cougar to advance to Match Play at the U.S. Amateur Championship since 2000.

 Aug 13, 2013